GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 Introduction to [Vertex AI Model Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring/overview)

+### Batch monitoring

+### Description

+Vertex AI Batch prediction jobs provide Model Monitoring capabilities as well.

+### Success Criteria

+1.

+### Tips

+- You can use the sample.csv file from challenge 1 as the baseline training data
+- You can use the same data you’ve used for the previous challenge to run the batch predictions, make sure to include some data that has a different distribution than the training data

+### Learning Resources

+TODO

 ## Challenge 7: Close the loop

 ### Introduction

 If you’ve completed all of the previous challenges, you’re now ready to bring it all together.
 This task is all about automating the whole process, so that when Model Monitoring raises an alert, a new model is trained and deployed.

+Just like the previous challenges, if you've chosen the online inferencing path, read on, otherwise please skip to the [batch loop](#batch-loop) section.

 ### Description